 The symptoms from gingivitis usually aren’t readily apparent, especially in its early phases.
-Getting your teeth examined biannually at My Woodbridge Dental ensures Dr. Patel can appraise your gum health, putting any necessary treatments in place if she sees the signs of gingivitis.
+Getting your teeth examined biannually at My Woodbridge Dental ensures Dr. Salinas can appraise your gum health, putting any necessary treatments in place if he sees the signs of gingivitis.

 Periodontitis is a more advanced form of periodontal disease.
 It’s marked by plaque forming on your teeth below your gumline, irritating your gums.
 Over time, this plaque can destroy your gum tissue and your teeth.
 Left untreated, this causes your tooth to loosen and can lead to tooth loss.

-Fortunately, Dr. Patel offers treatment for even late-stage periodontitis.
+Fortunately, Dr. Salinas offers treatment for even late-stage periodontitis.
 In many cases, this means scaling and root planing.
-During this procedure, Dr. Patel reaches under your gumline, scraping the plaque away from the root of the tooth.
-Once this scaling is complete, she then planes the tooth root, smoothing it to encourage the gum tissue to reattach to it.
+During this procedure, Dr. Salinas reaches under your gumline, scraping the plaque away from the root of the tooth.
+Once this scaling is complete, he then planes the tooth root, smoothing it to encourage the gum tissue to reattach to it.

 No matter which periodontal disease is impacting your gum health, early treatment is important in protecting your teeth.
-What’s more, when Dr. Patel catches your periodontal disease early, she can use less invasive treatments to reverse it.
+What’s more, when Dr. Salinas catches your periodontal disease early, he can use less invasive treatments to reverse it.

 Keep your gums healthy with biannual exams at My Woodbridge Dental.
 To schedule yours and defend against periodontal disease, call the office or book your visit online today.